Charles-workspace/ITDS/README.md

 ## Introduction To Data Science - Practice

-This repository holds the assignments pertaining to ITDS practice sessions
+This repository holds the assignments pertaining to ITDS practice sessions.